Hacker0x01/h1-212-ctf-solutions/README.md

  - [TomNomNom](https://twitter.com/tomnomnom): ["The CTF from \u000aHELL"](/writeups/tomnomnom.md)

 # Contribute
 File a pull request with your writeup and add it to the **List of writeups** section.
-Writeups should be provided in [GFM](https://github.github.com/gfm/).
+Writeups must be provided in [GFM](https://github.github.com/gfm/).